CHR will hire one Graduate Fellow

 What Are the Benefits of a CHR Fellowship?

 - SCHOLARSHIP: During the two years as a Grad Fellow, you will receive an award of up to 18 credit hours’ scholarship per academic year.
-The value of this scholarship is based on the current tuition and your class load, this could amount to $9,864 per year if you take the full load.
+The value of this scholarship is based on the current tuition and your class load.

 - DIVERSE PRACTICAL EXPERIENCE: In addition to sharpening your computer and other office skills you already possess, you may have opportunities in the following areas: